Investment Management

 - Concentrated stock position analysis and diversification strategies

-- Employee stock and RSU planning and execution
+- Equity compensation planning and execution

 - Inheritance and windfall investment integration